Beyond Banana: 29 Other Stores Like Banana Republic

 Moving away from stores with the same corporate parent, American Eagle skews younger and more casual than BR, making it a closer competitor to Banana Republic’s casual cousins Gap and Old Navy.

-But it’s one of those reliable stores like Banana Republic that’s a staple in most malls.
+But it’s one of those reliable stores like Banana Republic that’s typically in most malls, especially for affordable staples like jeans and T-shirts.

 Amazon